EgbedokunOlayinka/tutoring-app/README.md

 # tutoring-app
-A repo to work on an online tutoring app api

-#THIS IS A LINK TO THE DOCUMENTATION OF THE API
+#THIS IS A LINK TO THE DOCUMENTATION OF THE API.
 https://documenter.getpostman.com/view/11123808/Szme4dPZ?version=latest